Revelation 22 • How to Personally Apply the Book of Revelation

 God is the Source of everything needed not just for survival and sustenance, but life forever.

 Q: How are these 3 things offered in THIS life?

 A: Among other things, they represent the work of the Gospel, the cross, and the Holy Spirit in the works of justification, salvation, and sanctification.
 These earthly mechanisms foreshadow their heavenly counterparts.

 Application: The most important things that sustain us in this life’s walk with Christ are the things that sustain our fellowship with Him forever in eternity.
 Our new life actually begins here—death does not change anything but continues whatever we already started in this life.

 Q: Concerning the book of Revelation specifically, what are we called to do?
 Are we challenged to obtain wisdom or understanding?

-Q: How would you word the opposite of the last sentence in v.7?
+Q: How would you phrase the opposite of the last sentence in v.7?